malvern/spring-boot-mysql-stored-procedure/ReadMe.md

 In our case since we need to input age that will be used to filter records within our SQL query.

-Hence we declare the input type and direction within our stored procedure as shown below.
+We therefore declare the input type and direction within our stored procedure as shown below.

                        CREATE PROCEDURE findCustomersByAge(IN age INTEGER)
                        BEGIN